wiicode/cybersecurity-framework/bronze-controls/protect-your-management-interfaces.md

 Now, I know asking anyone to use two devices isn't popular, which is why it's important to come up with a smart approach to meeting these requirements.
 You might simply use a KVM, or create separation between the the 'management' and 'corporate' worlds using virtual machines, a remote desktop style approach, or something else.
 If you go down the virtual machine or remote desktop path, then we’d advise you to treat the end user device as part of the clean admin environment, and that the virtual machine or remote desktop as part of the dirty environment.
 This way, if the dirty environment gets compromised, then it’s not underneath the clean environment in the processing stack.

 We tend to refer to this as a 'browse-down' architecture, and in our experience it makes a **big** difference to the amount of work an attacker has to do to get privileged accesses.
-If you want more advice on this topic, keep an eye on the [guidance section](https://www.ncsc.gov.uk/section/advice-guidance/all-topics) of our website where we'll soon be publishing more on browse-down approaches for management or operations of essential services.

----

 ## 2: Reducing the exposure of management interfaces